formapro/FpOpenIdBundle/Resources/doc/configure_user_manager.md

 #### 1-b.
 Example: Doctrine MongoDB ODM Identity class

-If you're persisting your users via the Doctrine MongoDB ODM, then your `User` class should live in the `Document` namespace of your bundle and look like this:
+If you're persisting your users via the Doctrine MongoDB ODM, then your `Identity` class should live in the `Document` namespace of your bundle and look like this:

 ```php
 <?php